HAPPY-bot-ux/Device-Command-Center/README.md

-Here's a more concise and structured version of the README with clear sections:

 Device Command Center
 A web-based tool to remotely control an Android device, execute commands, and interact with apps like WhatsApp, Facebook, and Instagram.